 A home purchase deals to a large degree on emotion.
 Things like, “I love the house”, “What a beautiful kitchen”, “Great backyard” and on and on.
 People usually buy homes because they really love something about the home or the location.
 They can envision their life in this place and take into consideration the happiness of their family or loved ones.

 Commercial Real Estate purchases deal in money.
 The basic question is “How much?”
 “How much can I make on this investment?”
-This is what the commercial real estate buyer is looking at: the bottom line.
+The Los Angeles commercial real estate inspector focuses on the bottom line.
 How much will it cost to install the new heating and AC system it needs, the new roof, how much can I make on the new rents?
 And on and on.

 We will most likely give you a report for a commercial inspection within 24 hours.
 Most of them currently are being emailed.
 We can print out the report on the site but this is not nearly as common as it is with home inspections due to looking up some of the issues and the time it takes to put a commercial inspection together.
 The client often has better things to do and chooses to leave the site after a quick verbal debrief of the major issues that were found.
 We will give you pictures of those issues that need it.